Dog Bite Attorneys in Vancouver

-However, no matter how minor the injury appears to be, the dog could have been carrying an infection.
-It is also best to err on the side of caution and seek treatment.
+However, no matter how minor the injury appears to be, the dog could have been carrying an infection like rabies or cellulitis.
+It is best to err on the side of caution and seek immediate medical care.
 This way all your injuries can be treated and diagnosed.
-If you have an infection it is best to get it treated immediately.
-That can drastically improve your chances of overcoming the infection.

 Preventing Dog Bites

-In 2018, Animal Control Officers in Clark County responded to 250 reports of dog bites and over 1,000 reports of vicious dog behavior.
-To avoid being bitten by a dog, Animal Protection and Control has offered several safety tips when encountering a dog and what to do if a dog suddenly attacks.
+To avoid being bitten by a dog, Animal Protection and Control in Clark County offers several safety tips when encountering a dog and what to do if a dog suddenly attacks.

 If a dog does attack, it is vital that you remain calm, still, quiet and avoid eye contact.
 Avoid turning your back or running away because a dog’s instinct will be to chase and try to catch you.
 In the event you have fallen or are knocked to the ground, do your best not to scream or move around.
 Curl into a ball and use your arms to protect your neck and the back of your head.

-Using a jacket or anything on you to cover the dog’s head may also create enough distraction for the dog to lose interest and stop biting.
+Using a jacket or anything on you to cover the dog’s head may also create enough distraction for the dog to lose interest and leave you alone.

-Contact a Dog Bite Lawyer in Vancouver Right Away
+Contact a Vancouver Dog Bite Lawyer for Legal Help

 You should consider meeting with a Vancouver dog bite lawyer for a free legal consultation.
-We may be able to pursue compensation for the economic and non-economic damages you suffered, such as medical expenses, humiliation, loss of earning capacity, and pain and suffering.
+We may be able to pursue compensation for the economic and noneconomic damages you have suffered, such as medical expenses, lost wages, and physical pain and mental suffering.